bangerkuwranger/node-fedex-cross-border-api/README.md

 property | valueType | notes
 :--- | :--- | :---
-productName | human readable identifier for product url | string | URL that points to product on ecommerce site imageUrl | string | URL that points to product image hsCode | string(10) | code that allows the calculation of tax payable in the destination country of the shipment
+productName | string | human readable identifier for product url | string | URL that points to product on ecommerce site imageUrl | string | URL that points to product image hsCode | string(10) | code that allows the calculation of tax payable in the destination country of the shipment